 What is an inherited IRA?

-An inherited IRA is an IRA account owned by a death beneficiary of the person whose retirement savings originally went into the account.
+An inherited IRA is an IRA account maintained by a death beneficiary of the person whose retirement savings originally went into the account.
 With inherited IRAs, beneficiaries can usually stretch the IRA distributions — and any taxes due — across their lifetimes.
-This approach defers the tax bite, lengthens the time that earnings grow tax-deferred and/or tax-free, and can increase the value of the inheritance (if certain conditions are met).
+Stretching an IRA simply refers to the ability for the beneficiary to take just RMDs from both Inherited Traditional and Inherited Roth IRAs.
+This approach defers the tax bite, lengthens the time that potential earnings grow tax-deferred and/or tax-free, and can increase the value of the inheritance (if certain conditions are met).

 How do I update my IRA beneficiaries?